paspeur/GetData_PeerAssignment/README.md

 ## Descriptive feature names

 Feature variables have also been renamed to be more descriptive.
-Should you need to alter how these features are renamed, please update the script's `extractFeature` function.
+Should you need to alter how these features are renamed, please update the script's `extractFeatureName` function.

 Both datasets were created using a subset feature set from the raw data.
-Should you need to alter that list, feature selection is done in the script's `extractFeature` function.
+Should you need to alter that list, feature selection is done in the script's `descriptiveFeatureName` function.

 ## Loading the tidy datasets